CaribThemes/grav-theme-saba/README.md

 This will install the Saba Theme into your `/user/themes` directory within Grav.
 Its files can be found under `/your/site/grav/user/themes/saba`

+>> **NOTE:** for the Skeleton version, please see: [Skeleton](https://github.com/CaribThemes/grav-skeleton-saba)

 #### Manual Installation

 To install this theme, just download the zip version of this repository and unzip it under `/your/site/grav/user/themes`.
 Then, rename the folder to `saba`.
-You can find these files on [GitHub](https://github.com/IslandThemes/grav-theme-saba).
+You can find these files on [GitHub](https://github.com/CaribThemes/grav-theme-saba).

 You should now have all the theme files under

     /your/site/grav/user/themes/saba

 >> NOTE: This theme is a modular component for Grav which requires the [Grav](http://github.com/getgrav/grav), [Error](https://github.com/getgrav/grav-theme-error) and [Problems](https://github.com/getgrav/grav-plugin-problems) plugins.

 ## Updating